tiagocinto/flask-gcp-cd-demo/README.md

 2- go to 'Triggers' and 'new trigger';
 3- provide a name a set the event to: push to a branch;
 4- on source, connect to this project's repo (GitHub authentication needed);
-5- install Cloud Build utilities (cloudbuild.yaml) on the repo and connect;
+5- install Cloud Build utilities and connect;
 6- confirm trigger;
 7- on 'Settings', enable 'App Engine' and 'Service Accounts' status.